 Still, saving snow leopards remains the driving force behind Snow Leopard Enterprises.
 “Most of our participants are part of this program in order to make a living.
 However, beyond creating economic opportunities, what makes Snow Leopard Enterprises unique is that it ties these opportunities to the conservation of snow leopards.
 Our participants are learning how to make and sell products, but they’re also learning more about the cats and why they, too, need a place to live and food to eat”, Unuruu, who had organized the summit, explains.

 One young participant, Munkhtugs Lojdoo, gave Gina a particular jolt of inspiration: “Munkhtugs had only joined Snow Leopard Enterprises just over year ago; and she had heard of the program as a way to help snow leopards, whom she had always loved, and as an economic opportunity.
-Now, she can use her passion for the cats to make a sustainable income and help to provide schooling for her four children.”
+Now, she can use her passion for the cats to make a steady income and help to provide schooling for her four children.”

 New Pet Products